Kaehil-I/kinsmen-barbershop/README.md

 - **Multi-service selection:** aligned in the prototype as of this update — a booking can now include more than one service, matching the Factory pattern write-up and the team's 30 July / 4 August meeting decisions.

-## AI tool disclosure

-Portions of this project — including the prototype's HTML/CSS/JS, sections of this documentation, and supporting artifacts (e.g. the UX journey map) — were produced with assistance from Claude (Anthropic).
-Disclose the specifics per the module's AI usage requirements in the final Task 1 submission.

 ## Client